digininja/burp_collab_scripts/README.md

 certbot certonly --manual --manual-auth-hook /etc/letsencrypt/acme-dns-auth.py --preferred-challenges dns --debug-challenges -d "*.<your domain>" -d <your domain> -v
 ```

 This will give you a bunch of output, hopeful all good and no errors.
-This is a sample from my system:
+This is a snippet from my system:

 ```
 Running deploy-hook command: /etc/letsencrypt/renewal-hooks/deploy/collab